guardian/support-service-lambdas/modules/sync-supporter-product-data/README.md

-A script to sync the supporter product data Dynamo table with product data held by Zuora for a given identity id
+A script to sync the supporter product data Dynamo table with product data held by Zuora for a given identity id.
+The script is idempotent, so can be run multiple times without causing any issues even if the data is already in sync.

 ## Usage